-The effect of the likely understatement of inequality in the 55th Round (1999-2000) on the overall trend over the period 1983 to 2009-10 is clearly discernible from the figures in Table 6a: none of the three measures of inequality employed, relative, absolute or intermediate, displays a statistically significant rising trend at even the 90 per cent level.
-The picture, of course, is unaltered for the relative inequality measure when the NSS means are 'adjusted'; however, for the mean-dependent absolute and intermediate inequality measures, there is a clear change in the significance of the slope coefficient: even the intermediate (Krtscha) measure displays a statistically significant rising trend (at the 90 per cent level in rural India, and at the 95 per cent level in urban India).
+The effect of the likely understatement of inequality in the 55th Round (1999-2000) on the overall trend over the period 1983 to 2009-10 is clearly discernible from the figures in Table 6a: none of the three measures of inequality employed - relative, absolute, or intermediate - displays a statistically significant rising trend at even the 90 per cent level.
+The picture, of course, is unaltered for the relative inequality measure when the NSS means are 'adjusted'; however, for the mean-dependent absolute and intermediate inequality measures, there is a clear change in the significant rising trend (at the 90 per cent level in rural India, and at the 95 per cent level in urban India).

 We are aware that the 'adjustment' resorted to has entailed some rather dreadful hybrid procedures of marrying NSS and NAS estimates of mean consumption.
 We do not advocate resort to such adjustment.
 But the exercise is instructive to the extent that it reveals how the inclusion of the dubious 55th Round in the data series can affect one's entire reading of the trend in consumption inequality in the country.
 The exercise also assists in exposing a small irony.
 The demand for resort to 'adjustment' has generally arisen in those quarters that have employed the adjustment to project diminished headcount poverty rates.
 However, the warrant for adjustment in the cause of computing poverty rates is dubious, since the underestimation (if any) of NSS means vis-à-vis NAS means is largely at the upper end of the consumption expenditure distribution, and therefore irrelevant for poverty estimation.
-On the other hand, for mean-dependent inequality measures, 'adjustment' does make a difference-as Tables 6a and 6b clearly reveal.
-The 'small irony' referred to earlier is just this: for those who insist on 'adjustment', the case for resorting to it is weak when it comes to estimating poverty, and strong when it comes to estimating inequality.
+On the other hand, for mean-dependent inequality measures, 'adjustment' does make a difference - as Tables 6a and 6b clearly reveal.
+The small irony referred to earlier is just this: for those who insist on 'adjustment', the case for resorting to it is weak when it comes to estimating poverty, and strong when it comes to estimating inequality.
 'Adjustment' is an unsuitable response to high poverty rates, and also poorly serves the cause of low and non-increasing levels of (mean-dependent) inequality.

-5. Caste and Inequality
+5 Caste and inequality